In Linux, this GUI (Graphical User Interface) is referred to as a Desktop Environment.

 Linux servers don’t come with a desktop environment installed by default, and in most cases it’s not needed.
 However there are cases when you do require a graphical user interface on your Linux server to get your work done.

-In this tutorial we’ll install some of the most popular desktop environments on a server running Ubuntu 20.04.
+In this tutorial we’ll install some of the most popular desktop environments on a server running Ubuntu 22.04 or 20.04.

 These may work on other Debian based distros as well, but that’s not guaranteed.